ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

       <div style="font-size:120%">
          <h3>Monday Night</h3>A chance of showers and thunderstorms before 9pm, then showers and thunderstorms likely between 9pm and 10pm, then a chance
          of showers and thunderstorms between 10pm and 1am, then showers and thunderstorms likely between 1am and 2am, then a chance of showers and thunderstorms between 2am and 4am, then showers and thunderstorms likely.
-Mostly cloudy, with a low around
-         72. South southwest wind 5 to 8 mph.
+Mostly cloudy.
+Low around 72, with temperatures rising to around 74 overnight.
+South southwest wind 5 to 8 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">